Jarr0d161/TeamFightChaticts/README.md

 ### Pipenv scripts
 - `pipenv run test` will resolve and run unittests
   - In order to resolve your test file please prefix the filename with _test_
-- `pipenv run format` will format the code in the [teamfightchatics](./teamfightchatics) folder using black
+- `pipenv run lint` will lint the code in the [teamfightchatics](./teamfightchatics) folder using pylint
 - `pipenv run start` will run the teamfightchaticts module

 ## License